CO32-/b3stats/titles.md

 2   | Lipps Inc. | Funkytown
 2   | Survivor | Burning heart
 2   | Bon Jovi | In these arms
-2   | The Bucketheads | The bomb (These sounds fall into my mind) 2   | Pet Shop Boys | Suburbia
+2   | Pet Shop Boys | Suburbia
 2   | Madcon featuring Kelly Rowland | One Life
-2   | Linkin Park | Burning in the skies
+2   | Robert Tepper | No easy way out
 2   | Tove Lo | Habits
+2   | Nickelback | Trying not to love you
 2   | Lenka | The show
 2   | Mr. Big | To be with you
 2   | Green Day | Oh Love